A social network of neighborhoods

 Overview

-1. An app
+1. A mobile app

-2. An interactive bulletin board
+2. An interactive community bulletin board

 Design Thinking Process